Why invest in Spain?

 It depends on your tax residence.

-• 19% IRNR (non-resident income tax) if you are a tax resident of a European Union country (excluding Spain).
+• 19% under the IRNR (Non-Resident Income Tax) if you are a tax resident of a European Union country (excluding Spain).

-• or 24% IRNR if you are a tax resident outside the European Union
+• or 24% under the IRNR if you are a tax resident outside the European Union

-• or IRPF: if you're a Spanish tax resident, your rental income can be reported on your IRPF (personal income tax) return.
+• or IRPF: if you are a Spanish tax resident, your rental income in your IRPF declaration (personal income tax).

 • Attractive real estate opportunities in dynamic cities and popular tourist areas.

-• Property quality and a wide choice of properties available.
+• Quality properties and a wide selection of properties available.

-Terreta is your trusted partner for investing in Spain, offering you tailor-made support:
+Terreta positions itself as your trusted partner for investing in Spain, offering you tailor-made support:

-• Personalized support at every stage of your project.
+• Personalized support at each stage of your project.

-• Search for the property matching your criteria and budget.
+• Property search matching your criteria and budget.

-• Complete rental management to simplify your life.
+• Complete property management to simplify your life.

 Don't wait any longer to take advantage of all the benefits of a rental investment in Spain.

-Contact Terreta today to invest with peace of mind.
+Contact Terreta today to invest with complete peace of mind.

 Share the Post: